No-one-alone/no-one-alone.github.io/Homework_3/ConsoleApp1/ConsoleApp1/blog.md

 Main.java
 ```

-The program served and behaved as a binary number list generator with the number of entries determined by a user supplied number (see bottom of webpage for program output and behavior):
+The program served and behaved as a binary number list generator with the number of entries determined by a user supplied number (see bottom of webpage for program output and behavior) via the following command:

 ```
 java Main 12